 Accordingly, these regions of the brain respond differently in people with corticobasal degeneration than in those with Parkinson's disease.
 Medical researchers believe that photon emission computed tomography may be a precious tool for reinforcing the current clinical differential diagnosis of corticobasal degeneration and Parkinson's disease.

-Atraxia Law has over 35 years of experience in evaluating personal injury and product liability claims and our team of experts is ready to provide you with the assistance you need in order to find out whether you are eligible for filing a paraquat claim.
+Atraxia Law has over 35 years of experience in evaluating personal injury and product liability claims, and our team of experts is ready to provide you with the assistance you need to find out whether you are eligible for filing a paraquat exposure claim.